chadbaldwin/Poor-Mans-SQL-Compare/README.md

 These files can be opened up in Visual Studio and the comparison can be run.

-THere are some settings I've set in the template .scmp file.
+There are some settings I've set in the template .scmp file.
 You can change these if you want, but you need to make sure you retain the replacement values like `%%SOURCE_SERVER%%` and similar.
 You could probalby do this pretty easily if you use a diff tool.
 Make your changes to one of the generated files, then diff your changed file with the `FROM_TO.DATABASE.scmp` file, and only apply the changes you want.